 It is recommended to eat a soft or liquid diet after surgery since patients will experience numbness of the lips and heavy chewing may be difficult.
 Keep the mouth clean by using a saline solution after all meals for the first three days after surgery.
 Mouthwash diluted with water can be used or gently brushing of the teeth can be done on the fourth day after surgery.
 It is imperative to clean the surgical wound regularly.
 Stitches will be removed by your surgeon within five to seven days after surgery.

 It is normal to experience facial swelling and bruising after surgery.
 This will improve gradually, and within three months you can expect the appearance to return to normal.
-For one or two days after the procedure, a cold compress is recommended in order to reduce swelling and bruising on surgical sites.
-Sleep with the head raised up on pillows for two to three days after the procedure in order to prevent any swelling that might occur.
+For one or two days after the procedure, a cold compress is recommended to reduce swelling and bruising on surgical sites.
+Sleep with the head raised on pillows for two to three days after the procedure to prevent any swelling that might occur.
 Avoid strenuous exercise for two weeks after surgery.